The UK’s widest bath at Joseph Ash Telford

 The Bridgend team are happy to supply Certificates of Conformity for each job when required.

-The plant services clients from areas including Warwickshire, Worcestershire, West Midlands, Gloucestershire, Oxfordshire, Northamptonshire, Leicestershire, Staffordshire, Shropshire, and Herefordshire.
+With its collection and delivery service, the plant services clients from areas including Warwickshire, Worcestershire, West Midlands, Gloucestershire, Oxfordshire, Northamptonshire, Leicestershire, Staffordshire, Shropshire, and Herefordshire.
+While these are our primary locations, no distance is too far to support our customers.

 Extended opening hours and quick turnaround times